larrycai/blog/_posts/2014-10-30-running-fig-without-installation-in-docker-host.markdown

 Then it will start web stack containers (`haproxy`/`web`/`database`) at once ( download needed docker image for first time) and run into `ansible` container

-`-v /var/run/docker.sock:/docker.sock` is used to pass the docker daemon socket into docker container so docker inside can community outside
+`-v /var/run/docker.sock:/docker.sock` is used to pass the docker daemon socket into docker container so docker inside can communicate outside to control docker.
 `-v /home/docker/codingwithme-ansible:/app` is to share the host folder inside.

 ### Remind